QCaudron/repeater_roundabout/README.md

 ## Contributing

 Contributions are welcome -- please open a pull request against a feature branch, or open an issue if you have any questions or suggestions.
+Note that any changes to `.md` files should be made to the respective template files in `assets/templates/` and not to the root `.md` files, as the latter are generated programmatically.

 ## Python Environment